aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/_index.md

 ### Key prerequisite conditions

 - **Aspose License:** Register for an Aspose official account to obtain a valid license (you can apply for a trial version or purchase a commercial version).
-Without a license, service functionality may be restricted.
+Without a license, the service functionality may be restricted.
 Please refer to the [License](https://purchase.aspose.com/buy) page for more details.
 - **Network Connectivity:** Ensure that the deployment environment can access Docker Hub (to pull images).

 ## Obtain the Aspose.Cells Cloud Docker image